 Best Known For

-After coming in second on American Idol, Clay Aiken’s released his debut album, Measure of Man, which sold 3 million copies and made No.1 on the Billboard 200.
+After coming in second place on American Idol, Clay Aiken’s debut album, Measure of Man, sold 3 million copies.
+He later appeared on The Apprentice and ran for Congress.

 Think you know about Biography?